dylanaubrey/graphiql-handl/README.md

 # graphiql-handl

-An in-browser IDE for exploring GraphQL with Handl
+An in-browser IDE for exploring GraphQL with Handl.

+Work in progress...